Katie Shea Collins

-Kathleen Shea Collins (born October 28, 2005) is an American college soccer player who plays as a forward for the South Carolina Gamecocks.
+Kathleen Shea Collins (born October 28, 2005) is an American college soccer player who plays as a forward for the Duke Blue Devils.
+She previously played for the South Carolina Gamecocks, earning third-team All-American honors in 2025.
 She won bronze with the United States U-19 team at the 2023 Pan American Games.

 Early life

 Collins grew up in Gallatin, Tennessee, the daughter of Kevin and Nina Collins, and has a twin brother, Patrick.
 She started playing soccer at the local YMCA at a young age.
-She competed with her brother in multiple sports growing up, including football, lacrosse, and baseball, and played soccer on boys' and girls' teams.
+She competed with her brother in multiple sports growing up, including football, basketball and played soccer on boys' and girls' teams.
 She played club soccer for Tennessee United SC, Tampa Bay United SC, and Tennessee SC, earning ECNL All-American honors in 2022.

 Collins attended Pope Saint John Paul II Preparatory School, where she became the all-time top scorer with 106 goals and 31 assists.
 Her standout performance started bringing more students to games when she was a freshman.
 In her junior season in 2022, she broke a school record with 30 goals in just 11 games.
 She surpassed that mark in her senior season in 2023, scoring 44 goals and 6 assists (90% of the team's offense), and was named the Tennessee Gatorade Player of the Year and United Soccer Coaches All-American.

 College career

-Collins scored 13 goals with 3 assists in 19 games in her freshman season with the South Carolina Gamecocks in 2024.
-She scored a hat trick on her debut and another hat trick in the first round of the NCAA tournament, adding another goal in their loss in the second round.
-She was named second-team All-SEC and first-team Freshman Best XI by TopDrawerSoccer.
+Collins scored a hat trick in her debut for the South Carolina Gamecocks as a freshman in 2024.
+In the NCAA tournament, she scored four goals in two games including a second hat trick.
+She finished her freshman season with 13 goals in 19 games, second on the team after Catherine Barry.
+She was named second-team All-SEC and TopDrawerSoccer first-team Freshman Best XI.
+In 2025, she led the Gamecocks with 10 goals in 19 games, including six game winners.
+She earned first-team All-SEC and third-team All-American honors, but lost both postseason games.
+She entered the NCAA transfer portal after her sophomore season.
+She transferred to the Duke Blue Devils.